 By default, filters are combined using a logical AND rule.
 Most common workflows use one or more filters that are AND’ed together and if all the filters pass, the actions are executed:

 With the two filters above, the workflow actions will only be executed if the billing country is one of USA and Canada AND the payment method is "Check".

 It’s also possible to use a logical OR to determine if the actions should be executed or not.
 To do this, you need to add an extra filter group:

-Even if it’s possible to create very complex logical rules for when a workflow should run, we advice you not to go overboard.
-In many cases it might be easier in the long runt to create multiple workflows using the same trigger but different filters to achieve the same goal.
+Even if it’s possible to create very complex logical rules for when a workflow should run, we advise you not to go overboard.
+In many cases, it might be easier, in the long run, to create multiple workflows using the same trigger but different filters to achieve the same goal.